4awpawz/trio-docs/source/fragments/docs/learn/howpagesarecomposed.md

 1. Page Templates, located in the source/templates folder, are HTML files that provide the overall structure of the web pages you create with Trio.

-__!__ Besides the above, Trio unleashes the full power of JavaScript to empower you to further compose your web pages through its <a data-trio-link href="/docs/learn/javascriptcallbacks">callback mechanism</a>.
+__!__ Besides the above, Trio unleashes the full power of JavaScript to empower you to further compose your web pages through its <a data-trio-link href="/docs/learn/javascriptcallbacks">JavaScript callback mechanism</a>.

 ## Includes